 Running a credit repair business requires a varied schedule.
 Here are a few everyday tasks:

-- Disputing claims: This includes creating and sending dispute letters and communicating with the required credit bureau or lender.
-Some claims you will dispute include late payments from debt collectors (also known as a collection agency.)
+Disputing claims: This includes creating and sending dispute letters and communicating with the required credit bureau or lender.
+Some claims you will dispute include late payments from debt collectors (also known as a debt collection agency).

 How much should you charge for your services?

 Most credit repair services charge a monthly fee between $79 and $129.
 While this is the average, to find your ideal rates, you’ll need to consider your costs and the time and effort it takes to complete your service.

 Some credit repair services also charge a setup fee for initial document processing and administration.
 But, this is a grey area as the Credit Repair Organizations Act prohibits credit repair companies from charging upfront service fees.
 So, as a budding credit repair professional, you likely want to steer clear of upfront fees.